-(1) Greenlight Capital, Inc. ("Greenlight Inc.") is the investment advisor for Greenlight Capital Qualified, L.P., Greenlight Capital, L.P. and Greenlight Capital Offshore Partners, and as such has voting and dispositive power over 62,020 shares of common stock held by those entities.
-DME Capital Management, LP ("DME Management") is the investment manager for Greenlight Capital Investors, LP, and Greenlight Capital Offshore Master, Ltd., and as such has voting and dispositive power over 37,980 shares of common stock held by those entities.
-DME Advisors GP, LLC ("DME GP") is the general partner of DME Management, and as such has voting and dispositive power over 37,980 shares of common stock.
+(19) Greenlight Capital, Inc. ("Greenlight Inc.") is the investment advisor for Greenlight Capital Offshore Partners, Ltd., and as such has voting and dispositive power over 62,020 shares of common stock held by Greenlight Capital Offshore Partners, Ltd. DME Capital Management, LP ("DME Management") is the investment advisor for Greenlight Capital Offshore Master, Ltd., and as such has voting and dispositive power over 37,980 shares of common stock held by Greenlight Capital Offshore Master, Ltd. DME Advisors GP, LLC ("DME GP") is the general partner of DME Management, and as such has voting and dispositive power over 37,980 shares of common stock held by Greenlight Inc., DME Management, and as such has voting and dispositive power over 37,980 shares of common stock.
 David Einhorn is the principal of Greenlight Inc., DME Management and DME GP, and as such has voting and dispositive power over 100,000 shares of common stock held by these affiliates of Greenlight, Inc. Each of Mr. Einhorn, Greenlight Inc., DME Management and DME GP disclaims beneficial ownership of these shares of common stock, except to the extent of any pecuniary interest therein.

-(2) Empery Asset Management LP, the authorized agent of Empery Tax Efficient III, LP ("ETE III"), has discretionary authority to vote and dispose of the shares held by ETE III and may be deemed to be the beneficial owner of these shares.
+(20) Empery Asset Management LP, the authorized agent of Empery Tax Efficient III, LP ("ETE III"), has discretionary authority to vote and dispose of the shares held by ETE III and may be deemed to be the beneficial owner of these shares.
 Martin Hoe and Ryan Lane, in their capacity as investment managers of Empery Asset Management LP, may also be deemed to have investment discretion and voting power over the shares held by ETE III.
 ETE III, Mr. Hoe and Mr. Lane each disclaim any beneficial ownership of these shares.

-(3) Empery Asset Management LP, the authorized agent of Empery Tax Efficient, LP ("ETE"), has discretionary authority to vote and dispose of the shares held by ETE and may be deemed to be the beneficial owner of these shares.
+(21) Empery Asset Management LP, the authorized agent of Empery Tax Efficient, LP ("ETE"), has discretionary authority to vote and dispose of the shares held by ETE and may be deemed to be the beneficial owner of these shares.
 Martin Hoe and Ryan Lane, in their capacity as investment managers of Empery Asset Management LP, may also be deemed to have investment discretion and voting power over the shares held by ETE.
 ETE, Mr. Hoe and Mr. Lane each disclaim any beneficial ownership of these shares.

-(4) Empery Asset Management LP, the authorized agent of Empery Asset Master Ltd ("EAM"), has discretionary authority to vote and dispose of the shares held by EAM and may be deemed to be the beneficial owner of these shares.
+(22) Empery Asset Management LP, the authorized agent of Empery Asset Master Ltd ("EAM"), has discretionary authority to vote and dispose of the shares held by EAM and may be deemed to be the beneficial owner of these shares.
 Martin Hoe and Ryan Lane, in their capacity as investment managers of Empery Asset Management LP, may also be deemed to have investment discretion and voting power over the shares held by EAM.
 EAM, Mr. Hoe and Mr. Lane each disclaim any beneficial ownership of these shares.